Urtats-Code/kernel/README.md

 ---

-This configuration file is a powerful way to tailor the kernel simulation to your needs, whether for educational purposes, debugging, or performance evaluation.
+This configuration file is a way to tailor the kernel simulation to your needs, whether for educational purposes, debugging, or performance evaluation.
 Adjust the settings as necessary to suit your desired behavior.